 At the Union's request to use County Release Time, other release time requests not contemplated on the list above will be submitted to the Employee Relations Manager or designee for consideration.

-Effective July 1, 2016, in order to gain an understanding of the travel time and overtime backfilling used for Union Business, the parties agree to track this time during the term of the MOU.
 When requesting Union Business Release Time under Section 4.12 of the MOU, the Union shall specify the total amount of time requested, differentiating the amount of travel time and meeting time to be used.